mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

     export TF_LOG=DEBUG
     export TF_LOG_PATH=tf.log
     ```
 1. On AWS EC2 console generate a key pair called `mosip-aws`.
-Download the private key `mosip-aws.pem` into your local ~/.ssh folder.
+Download the private key `mosip-aws.pem` to your local `~/.ssh` folder.
 Make sure the permission of `~/.ssh/mosip-aws.pem` is set to 600.
-Spec

 1. Generate a new set of RSA key pairs with default names `id_rsa` and `id_rsa.pub` and place them in current folder.
 Do not give any passphrase.
 These keys are exchanged between sandbox console and cluster machines.
     ```